MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 -   Orchestration flow types: The preview release of Intelligent Order Management provides two flow types:

-    -   Order flow –represents the progression of an order to fulfillment.
+    -   Order flow represents the progression of an order to fulfillment.

-    -   Inventory flow – represents the flow of inventory from a master system to the inventory service or to an external system.
+    -   Inventory flow represents the flow of inventory from a master system to the inventory service or to an external system.

 -   Policies: Rules and configurations the business user can provide to control an orchestration flow.